Azure/azure-sdk-for-js/sdk/appconfiguration/app-configuration/samples/react-sample/README.md

 ## Running the sample

 1. Have `REACT_APP_APPCONFIG_CONNECTION_STRING` populated in the .env file.

+   **NOTE: We are using a connection string to keep this sample simple; however, this will embed the connection string into your published bundle which is not suitable for production as it would make the secrets public.
+For production client side applications, we recommend the [@azure/identity][identity] package which provides a set of credential implementations for both NodeJS and the browser.**

 2. Create the following feature flags using the portal.

    ```json